facebookresearch/habitat-sim/docs/AUDIO.md

 - ##### RLRAudioPropagationChannelLayoutType

 The channel layout describes how the audio output will be experienced by the listener.
-Lets look at channel layout types that are currently supported.
+Let's look at channel layout types that are currently supported.

 |Enum|Usage|
 |-----------|---------|